-We recently worked with a good friend and client that wanted to buy their retirement home in Colorado Springs.
+Years ago we worked with a good friend and client that wanted to buy their retirement home in Colorado Springs.
 Believe it or not, after 24 years with the Air Force, they had never bought a home.
-It is understandable why they didn't buy during their career, for one thing they moved on average every 2 years making it difficult to build equity before having to sell.
+It is understandable why they didn’t buy during their career, for one thing they moved on average every 2 years making it difficult to build equity before having to sell.
 That is why many military officers own more than one property around the country.
-I've known officers to buy a townhome at every assignment, having 6 properties when they retired.
+I’ve known officers to buy a townhome at every assignment, having 6 properties when they retired.
 It is a great way to build wealth.
 I think you will agree after reading this Rent vs. Own analysis.

 The example used throughout this analysis is for a single family home with estimated taxes of $1200 per year.
 The loan is a conventional 30 year fixed with 5% down and monthly payments of $1500 the first year for rent or mortgage.
 Actual loan costs will vary depending on the lender and terms of the loan.
 In today’s market, interest rates are lower than they’ve been for years.
 The chances of the rates going down more are slim, but they can quickly go up.
 So we started with an interest rate of 5% and increased this rate keeping the payment at $1500 per month.